 Abigail Tracy wrote in Vanity Fair that Brunell “could rig future elections” and “dramatically undercut the objective mission of the agency.”
 Charles P. Pierce wrote in Esquire that the nomination shows that the GOP wants “to fasten control of the government to the Republican party no matter for what the people may want to vote.”
 Leah Aden of the NAACP wrote that the consideration of Brunell “signals this administration’s long-term efforts to skew the electorate.”

 The worry is that Brunell, a professor of political science at the University of Texas, Dallas, with scores of journal articles to his name, will design the 2020 census such that Republicans win all future elections.
-The title of his book, Redistricting and Representation: Why Competitive Elections are Bad for America, caused panic among those who subscribe to the faith that competitive elections are a sign of a flourishing democracy.
-It also set off warning bells among those who are certain that Trump, who really wants to be Caesar, has already been measured for his tunic, toga, and corona.
-The president’s rigging the census would certainly mark a slide toward dictatorship: The results of the census determine how many seats each state has in the House, and census data inform where the federal government appropriates money.
-Republicans themselves worried about this during the Clinton age — one dispute centered around the use of inferential computer models rather than taking head counts — and now, as ever, there is anxiety that the president will rig the system to stay in power.
+The title of his book, Redistricting and Representation: Why Competitive Elections are Bad for America, argued against the notion competitive elections are a sign of a flourishing democracy, and set off warning bells among those who are certain that Trump really wants to be Caesar.
+The results of the census determine how many seats each state has in the House, and census data inform where the federal government appropriates money.
+Republicans themselves worried about this during the Clinton age — one dispute centered around the use of inferential computer models rather than taking head counts — and now there is anxiety from Democrats that the president will rig the system to stay in power.

 But Brunell is no foe of democracy.
 His book instead contests the assumption that competition in tight districts is a condition of democratic health.
 It spells out a scholarly argument from unmistakably democratic principles, finding the problem with competitive congressional districts (and state-legislative districts) to be that they result in a legislature that insufficiently represents its constituents.
 Brunell says that “policy responsiveness” is a key part of representation, and argues that drawing competitive districts only worsens the principal-agent problem inherent in a representative democracy.